Quantum geometry and low-frequency optical conductivity of nodal planes: Low-energy models of different order in

 This model is fully trivial in terms of its quantum geometry and all optical responses vanish.
 The inclusion of any higher-order symmetry-allowed terms will lead to a non-trivial model.

 The lowest-order non-trivial model has been introduced in \cite{Xiao2020chargednodalsurface} and is given by

 i.e., it is quadratic in $k$ and exhibits a topological nodal plane of charge $\nu = \mathrm{sign}(a)$.
-The transition from $\nu = +1$ to $\nu=-1$ is not accompanied by the generation of Weyl points, which means that the model does not conserve a total charge in the system.
+The transition from $\nu = +1$ to $\nu=-1$ is not accompanied by the generation of Weyl points, but a nodal line appears at $a=0$.
 One finds that the quantum metric component orthogonal to the nodal plane $g_{zz}$ is zero everywhere.
 Therefore, also the corresponding optical conductivity component vanishes.
 Other components of the optical conductivity can be finite, however, due to the lack of symmetry restriction no generic behaviour is expected for them.

 The model introduced in this paper